[Supervised by a doctor] How to improve fatty liver?

 Drinking alcohol in moderation is not a problem, but people diagnosed with alcoholic fatty liver disease should abstain from alcohol

-Also, avoid high-sugar, high-fat snacks such as fried chicken, pizza, and cheese.
-Choose low-calorie, low-salt foods such as sashimi, chilled tofu, and edamame
+Also, high-sugar and high-fat snacks such as fried chicken, pizza, and cheese are strictly prohibited.
+Choose low-calorie, low-sodium options such as sashimi, chilled tofu, and edamame.

-The appropriate amount of alcohol per day is as follows:
+The recommended daily amount of alcohol is as follows:

 3-3.
 A diet that includes adequate amounts of protein and catechins is also effective

-People with fatty liver should include an appropriate amount of high-quality protein in their diet
+For people with fatty liver disease, a moderate amount of high-quality protein is essential for their diet.

-The recommended daily intake of protein is said to be the following: 1 egg
+The recommended daily intake of protein is said to be the following: ● 1 chicken egg

 Additionally, catechins contained in green tea are also effective against fatty liver